SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

    ![check Created Site](./images/checkCreatedSite.png)

 2. Click on *Fetch Updated Content* to manually fetch any new HTML5 applications deployed to the SAP Cloud Platform.
 This will fetch any new content deployed.
-Then click on *Content Manager* to look and add the HTML5 apps to portal site.
+Then click on *Content Manager* to look and add the HTML5 apps to Launchpad site.

    ![refresh Content](./images/refreshContent.png)

-2. In *Content Manager*, click on *Content Explorer* tab and click on *HTML5 Apps* to see the list of HTML5 applications to be added to the portal site.
+2. In *Content Manager*, click on *Content Explorer* tab and click on *HTML5 Apps* to see the list of HTML5 applications to be added to the Launchpad site.

     ![open Content Explorer](./images/openContentExplorer.png)